Laykel/dotfiles/tmux/tmuxcheatsheet.md

 prefix-- : new vertical split
 prefix-\_ : new horizontal split
 prefix-o : swap panes
-prefix-hjkl : swap to pane in that direction prefix-q : show pane numbers
+Ctrl-hjkl : swap to pane in that direction prefix-q : show pane numbers

 prefix-x : kill pane